9 min read

 Flying into Victoria International Airport one blue sky afternoon, the tower broke into my fat, dumb and happy reverie to ask if I could "expedite your landing for commercial traffic on long final."

-But having reacted immediately to the tower’s interrogative, I was already too busy for chit-chat.
+But having reacted immediately to the tower’s challenge, I was already too busy for chit-chat.
 Even as I clicked the mic button twice, I was pulling on carb heat, chopping power, and raising the nose to bleed off airspeed to safe flap lowering speed.

 Whoa Nelly!
 The airplane sagged as if it had flown into an invisible air bag in the sky.
 (This “old fashioned” instant and precise flap response was why I preferred Two Two Tango’s “obsolete” flap handle to her rental sister’s more “modern” — and slower — electronic flap switch.)